sgod1/cplab/deploy-cp4ba-cr.md

 Static operator dependencies is a powerful feature, but it assumes that we know all dependencies at subsciption time.<br/>

-Some capabilities required by the operator for Cloud Pak CR are dynamic, not known ahead of time, and other capabilities may have to be shared between services.<br/>
+Capabilities required by CP4BA CR are not known ahead of time, and may vary depending on the pattern installed.<br/> In addition, pattern capabilites must share a set of core foundational services.<br/>

 For example, Cloud Pak may require different versions of databases based on CR, on prem or in-cluster, or may require a shared service like identity management.<br/>

 #### This is key
-To satisfy cloud pak operator requirements for Cloud Pak CR we need shared and dynamic operator dependency management for operators and their operands.<br/>
+To satisfy cloud pak operator requirements we need on-demand subscription management and dependency resolution.<br/>

-Most cloud pak operator dependencies are operators for automation capabilities, such as FileNet, Document Processing, etc.<br/>
+Most cloud pak operator dependencies are automation capabilities: FileNet, Document Processing, etc.<br/>

-There are 2 operators that do not fall into this category: `ibm-common-service-operator`, and `operand-deployment-lifecycle-manager` operator.<br/>
+There are 2 special operators that support foundational services: `ibm-common-service-operator`, and `operand-deployment-lifecycle-manager` operator.<br/>
 Operand Deployment Lifecycle Manager `(ODLM)` resolves dynamic and shared dependencies, requested by the cloud pak for CR.<br/>
-Common Services operator is a bridge between cloud pak operator and dynamic capabilities of ODLM.<br/>
+Common Services operator is a link between cloud pak operator and dynamic capabilities of ODLM.<br/>

 #### Apply Kustomized CR.